The Walt Disney World Resort announced today that they will be closing 3 Children's Activity…

 Even children age 2 years and up are required to wear a face mask in Walt Disney World.

 Many parents dread the idea of getting their kids to wear a face mask all day long in potentially 90+ degree weather.
-This requirement however is deemed necessary by the authorities and coincides with the protocols in place in Shanghai, Paris and other Disney park locations.
+This requirement however is deemed necessary by Disney and coincides with the protocols in place in Shanghai, Paris, and other Disney park locations.
 Kids have to be included since they could just as easily spread germs to others.

 Where Must You Wear One?